ElliottDyson/OSGA/main/reverie/run_gpt_prompt_breakdown.md

+# A Breakdown For Methods of Prompting

-# Prompt functions (the main functions that are called to interact with LLM)
+Prompt functions (the main functions that are called to interact with LLM)

 Prompt (create) input functions (functions to generate/gather information to send to LLM)